rkgttr/generator-rkgttr/README.md

 ### Using JavaScript

+The JavaScript use the ES6 module syntax.
+If you want to create additional modules, create them into `src/js/modules` then import them into `src/js/main.js`.
+You can install traditional NPM modules and import them the same way.
+But you might want to create some shortcuts to the modules main js file into `gulp/tasks/javascript.js` into the `includePathOptions` object.
+Look at how `babel-polyfill` is linked to see how it works.
+Please note that any change into the gulp tasks require that you restart gulp to make them work.
-If you choose to not use jQuery, there are several helpers and polyfills that will be included in the project (in `src/js/plugins.js`).
-The polyfills are for [`matches`](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches), [`mutationobserver`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), and [`weakmap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap)
+Several optional polyfills are included in the project.
+The polyfills are for [`matches`](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches), [`mutationobserver`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), [`classList`](https://developer.mozilla.org/fr/docs/Web/API/Element/classList), and [`weakmap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap).
+Uncomment the related modules in `src/js/main.js`.

 #### Helper modules